I hate my job.~Evander Hunter

 - No illegal magic (anything that harms others or is sinister in nature; i.e. hex and curse magic).

 That’s basically it.
-So long as you’re not hurting someone or imposing on other’s rights, then you’re fine.
-The issue is, so many people don’t follow these rules.
+So long as you’re not hurting someone or imposing on other’s rights you’re fine.
+The issue is, so many people don’t follow the rules.
 I dunno why not, but some people just think they are above the law.
 Or they are trying to make a profit.
 Or some other reason.
 But they always believe their misdeeds will go unnoticed.
 But they don’t.
 We always find out.

 What’s A Mage?